-It is no secret that 67.45% of online shopping carts get abandoned before a sale is completed.
+It is no secret that 67.45% that 67.45% of online shopping carts get abandoned before a sale is completed.
 According to the same survey 56% of those carts get abandoned due to high delivery charges!
 Wouldn't you want to be able to reach out to your customers and offer free delivery if that would get them to complete their purchases?

 Moosend allows you to do this and more using cart abandonment emails.

 Granted, not all of your site visitors who abandon their cart can be persuaded to move ahead with a purchase; some of them may have never had the intention of buying to begin with!
-But for those customers who abandoned their carts without meaning to do so (e.g. due to a website crash, or a site time-out) the minimal effort of creating a cart abandonment automation will surely work to your benefit as it's remarkable how effective these emails can be: nearly half of all abandoned cart emails are opened and over a third of clicks lead to purchases back on site.
+But for those customers who abandoned their carts without meaning to do so (e.g. due to a website crash, or a site time-out), the minimal effort of creating a cart abandonment automation will surely work to your benefit as it's remarkable how effective these emails can be: nearly half of all abandoned cart emails are opened and over a third of clicks lead to purchases back on site.

 After connecting your Moosend account to your site and allowing our platform to identify your customers when they visit your site, you'll be ready to set up a range of automations, starting with the Abandoned Cart!

-So let's go through the steps of creating such an Abandoned Cart automation from scratch.
+So let's go through the steps of creating an Abandoned Cart automation from scratch.
 You should first familiarize yourself with the options available on the Automations page, because we'll go into some detail, explaining each step so that you understand the simple premise of how to create this and any other type of automation you come up with:

 A. Setting up the proper trigger